Shot types and immunities

 Consider the MMR vaccine.
 This popular formulation combines measles, mumps, and rubella vaccines in one inoculation.
 Almost every student in the United States receives this compound shot today, but the constituent vaccines were each developed independently and mandated by states over time.

-The mumps vaccine was one of many contributions by Maurice Hilleman to public health and the field of vaccinology.
+The mumps vaccine was one of many contributions by null to public health and the field of vaccinology.
 He grew an attenuated strain of the mumps virus in 1963 from a culture he sampled when his daughter contracted the virus.
 Hilleman developed this strain into the first vaccine against mumps, later combining the vaccines for measles and rubella.
 This combination, termed MMR, proved convenient and effective and was the first vaccine approved in the United States containing live strains of several viruses.
 Hilleman would develop more than 40 vaccines over his career, boosting the immune systems of nearly every young person alive today.

 Sometimes, a student may receive a vaccine for just one of these viruses instead of all three.
 An immunization schedule valid in one state may become non-compliant when a student moves to another jurisdiction.
 This frequently happens for international students and immigrants, but even crossing state lines domestically can pose headaches for parents.